severalnines/docs/administration.rst

 HAProxy
 ```````

-By default, HAproxy statistic page will be configured to run on port 9600.
+By default, HAProxy statistic page will be configured to run on port 9600.
 To change to another port, change following line in ``/etc/haproxy/haproxy.cfg``:

 .. code-block:: bash

 	listen admin_page 0.0.0.0:{your custom port}

-Save and restart the HAproxy service.
+Save and restart the HAProxy service.

 Housekeeping
 ------------